mrkkrp/markkarpov.com/megaparsec/writing-a-fast-parser.md

 doing the right thing when tuning performance).

-* If your parser uses a monad stack instead of plain `Parsec` monad (which is a monad transformer over `Identity` too, but it's much more lightweight), make sure you use at least version 0.5 of `transformers` library, and at least version 6.0 of `megaparsec`.
+* If your parser uses a monad stack instead of plain `Parsec` monad (which is a monad transformer over `Identity`), make sure you use at least version 0.5 of `transformers` library, and at least version 6.0 of `megaparsec`.
 Both libraries have critical performance improvements in those versions, so you can just get better performance for free.

-* `Parsec` monad will be always faster then `ParsecT`-based monad transformers.
+* `Parsec` monad will be always faster then `ParsecT`-based monadic stacks.
   Avoid using `StateT`, `WriterT`, and other monad transformers unless absolutely necessary.
 When you have a relatively simple monad stack, for example with `StateT` and nothing more, performance of Megaparsec parser will be on par with Parsec.
 The more you add to the stack, the slower it will be.

 * Backtracking is an expensive operation.
 Avoid building long chains of alternatives where every alternative can go deep into input before